 With the formation of The AALC in 1987, however, there was renewed interest in reestablishing fellowship.
 In 1989 representatives from The AALC and the LC-MS began informal talks exploring the possibility of Altar and Pulpit Fellowship.
 In 2007 the two church bodies at their national conventions voted to formally declare that they were substantially in doctrinal agreement and established Altar and Pulpit Fellowship.

-Today, The AALC continues in the proud conservative ALC tradition, open to receive confessional pastors and congregations that may desire to walk together with us.
+Today, The AALC continues in the proud conservative ALC tradition, open to receive confessionally Lutheran pastors and congregations that may desire to walk together with us.

 We offer a biblical, Christian foundation for Lutheran pastors and congregations.
-We provide historic, confessionally Lutheran, theological training for 21st century ministry.
-The AALC strives to confess the Christian faith in an unstable world, remaining evangelical and Christ-focused, being neither partisan nor sectarian.
-The AALC is committed to making disciples of all nations.
-We invite you to join us on this adventure in faith.
+We provide historic, confessionally Lutheran, theological training for 21st-century ministry.
+The AALC confesses the Christian faith to an unstable world, remaining evangelical and Christ-focused, being neither partisan nor sectarian.
+The AALC is committed to making disciples of all nations, and we invite you to join us on this adventure in faith.